Skip to main content

 Using secure MQTT with CIVITAS/CORE

-Enabling the TLS feature of APISIX for MQTT is a half automated feature in CIVITAS/CORE.
+Enabling the TLS feature of APISIX for MQTT is a semi-automated feature in CIVITAS/CORE.
 This means, at least one step has to be done manually.

 1. Configure MQTT Settings in the inventory, to use TLS